naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Sticky: Hahaha!!
 YES!!!
 You both fell for the easiest trick in the book.

-Eris: Aggh...
+Eris Annoyed: Aggh...
 That's just dirty!

 Sticky: My brother may be stronger but he sure lacks my wit.
 Too bad he's not here to witness what I'm about to do, but I'll be sure to record this.

-Nadine: What are you talking about..?
+Nadine Shocked: What are you talking about..?

-Eris: A-Are you a psychopath??
+Eris Shocked: A-Are you a psychopath??

-Sticky: (getting out his tools) Silence you two!
+Sticky Angry: (getting out his tools) Silence you two!
 It's time to prove you're a robot!

-Eris: What??
+Eris Shocked: What??
 Me?

 Sticky: Not you! (points his wrench at Nadine) Her!